It is the direct augmented inspection of the surface of the woman’s genital area.

-Colposcopy can also be used to detect inflammatory or infectious changes, harmless or cancerous tumors, and traumatic injuries to the cervix, vagina, and vulva.
+Colposcopy can also detect inflammatory or infectious changes, harmless or cancerous tumors, and traumatic injuries to the cervix, vagina, and vulva.

-Because the procedure is highly specialized, you need to make sure that your doctor has performed many of these tests.
+Because the procedure is highly specialized, you need to ensure that your doctor has performed many of these tests.

 Risks of colposcopy

-Although colposcopy greatly improves your doctor’s ability to sample diseased tissue, there is always the possibility that the doctor will not be able to determine the problem or be able to take biopsies of the appropriate area.
+Although colposcopy significantly improves your doctor’s ability to sample diseased tissue, there is always the possibility that the doctor will not determine the problem or be able to take biopsies of the appropriate area.